 \\\ Pet Christmas

 Pets love Christmas time with the beautiful new features you’ve added to your modern, country, or traditional home.
-Dogs, cats, and even indoor rabbits love the woodland smells bought in from freshly foraged walks, new aroma candles placed perfectly on the mantelpiece, and freshly bought floral plants.
+Dogs, cats, and even indoor rabbits love the woodland smells bought in from freshly foraged walks, new aroma candles placed perfectly on the mantelpiece, and bright floral plant additions.

 According to UK vets, December is an ’emergency month’ with so many unexpected visits made to the vet by owners with their pets suffering ‘Christmas’ related accidents.